Ibanez Instrument Buyback & Used Sales

 Ibanez Specialist

-I first learned about Ibanez when I discovered John Frusciante used their Wah pedal.
-Later, inspired by Stevie Ray Vaughan, I acquired the TS9 and TS10.
+I first learned about Ibanez when I discovered that John Frusciante used an Ibanez wah pedal, and later, inspired by Stevie Ray Vaughan, I acquired a TS9 and TS10.

-Working at TCGAKKI increased my exposure to Ibanez original models like the AR and RG series, George Benson models, and full-hollow electric guitars.
+Working at TCGAKKI, I’ve had more opportunities to handle Ibanez original models like the AR and RG series, as well as full-hollow body electric guitars such as the George Benson model.

-I'll use this knowledge to help you choose your instrument!
+I’ll use all this knowledge to help you choose the perfect instrument!

-Ibanez is a legendary Japanese brand with a long history.
-From the classic TS808 and TS9 Tube Scream pedals to today's highly appealing models, they produce incredibly attractive gear.
-I believe Ibanez is a brand that's both approachable and capable, comparable to BOSS, and highly recommended for beginners.
-For anything related to Ibanez Effector, please feel free to contact Sano.
+When it comes to Ibanez, it’s a legendary Japanese brand with a long history.
+From classic models like the TS808 and TS9 Tube Screamer to today’s highly appealing models, they continue to produce exceptional gear.
+It’s a brand that’s both approachable and high-performing—alongside BOSS, I highly recommend it for beginners.
+If you have any questions about Ibanez Effector, please feel free to contact Sano.

-And while you might think they focus on technical models, they also have full-hollow body types in their lineup.
-The fact that every single one is finished to such a high standard is a strength unique to Ibanez.
+And while you might think they focus on technical models, they also have full-acoustic types in their lineup—and the fact that every single one is finished to a high standard is a strength unique to Ibanez.

-By the way, the first Bass I bought as a high school student was an Ibanez!
+By the way, the first Bass I bought when I was in high school was an Ibanez!

-While Ibanez is often strongly associated with electric guitars, it actually has a very deep history and extraordinary dedication to acoustic guitars as well.
+While Ibanez may be strongly associated with electric guitars, it actually has a very deep history and an extraordinary commitment to acoustic guitars as well.

-Particularly the "Artwood Series," born in the late 1970s, are superb guitars that fully incorporate the technology of TAMA, a sister brand.
+In particular, the “Artwood Series,” launched in the late 1970s, is a wonderful guitar that fully incorporates the technology of TAMA, a company that could be called a sister brand.

-We want to share the beauty of the "wood resonance" found in Ibanez acoustics—a masterpiece known only to those in the know—with you all as you choose your instruments!
+I’d love to share the wonderful “resonance of the wood” found in Ibanez acoustic guitars—true gems known only to connoisseurs—with you as you choose your next instrument!

 Featured Models for Purchase